Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 \subsection{Jets of asymptotically hyperbolic metrics}

 The linear masses we define should be functions of the germ at infinity of an asymptotically hyperbolic metric.
 There is however an important caveat preventing us from using such a definition.
-Namely, we want to impose some continuity assumption for the invariants, and the problem is then that the stalk of asymptotically hyperbolic metrics has no natural topology.
+Namely, we want to impose some continuity assumption for the invariants, and the problem is then that the stalk of asymptotically hyperbolic metrics has no natural topology (we refer the reader to the notes \cite[Chapter 2]{TaylorTVS}, see also \cite[Chapter 2, Section 6]{SchaeferWolff}).
 For this reason we introduce the set of $l$-jets of asymptotically hyperbolic metrics.

 \begin{definition} For positive integers $k,l$ with $l > k$, we define the set of \emph{$l$-jets of asymptotically hyperbolic metrics} of order $k$ as

 where the equivalence relation $\sim_{l+1}$ is defined by $g_1 \sim_{l+1} g_2$ if and only if $\left|g_1 - g_2\right|_b = O(\rho^{l+1})$.
 We denote the projection from $G_k$ to $J^l_k$ by $\Pi^l_k$.
 A jet $j \in J_k^l$ is called \emph{transverse} if there exists a germ $g \in G_k$ representing $j$ which is transverse.
 We denote the set of transverse jets in $J_k^l$ by $T_k^l$. \end{definition}